quicwg/base-drafts/draft-ietf-quic-transport.md

 # Stream States: Life of a Stream {#stream-states}

-This section describes the two types of QUIC stream in terms of the states of their send or receive components.
-Two state machines are described: one for streams on which an endpoint transmits data ({{stream-send-states}}); another for streams from which an endpoint receives data ({{stream-recv-states}}).
+This section describes streams in terms of their send or receive components.
+Two state machines are described: one for the streams on which an endpoint transmits data ({{stream-send-states}}), and another for streams on which an endpoint receives data ({{stream-recv-states}}).

 Unidirectional streams use the applicable state machine directly.
 Bidirectional streams use both state machines.
 For the most part, the use of these state